 - Review your cleaning specification.
 Cleaning benchmarking firms are recommending a move from visual standards of cleanliness to hygienic standards.
 This involves an increased focus on high intensity touchpoints such as door furniture (push plates, handles); wall furniture (light switches, sockets); IT equipment; sanitary ware; kitchen appliances; vending machines etc to ensure those spaces are cleaned more regularly and to a higher level than before.
-Many organisations are moving away from an out-put-based specification to an input-based one so they can be reassured around the type of chemicals being used, the frequency of cleaning etc. - Conduct a thorough deep clean of the whole facility - Consider services such as fogging, a whole room disinfection method, which lasts for 30 days.
+Many organisations are reviewing specifications, so they can be reassured around the type of chemicals being used and the frequency of cleaning etc. - Conduct a thorough deep clean of the whole facility - Consider services such as fogging, a whole room disinfection method, which lasts for 30 days.
 Make sure precautions such as covering electrical equipment and disabling fire alarms are taken first - Stock up on cleaning products and consumables and make sure they're easily accessible on each floor